MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/create-folder.md

 The Create Folder activity creates a new folder on the local file system or a network location specified using a UNC path.
 Use the Create Folder activity to create folders dynamically with names that represent the context in which they were created.
 For example, on August 25 you can create `"C:\backupfolderAug25"`.

 ## Configuring the Create Folder Activity
- Before you configure the Create Folder activity, you need to know the name of the folder that you are creating.
+ Before you configure the Create Folder activity, you need to know the name of the folder that you're creating.

  Use the following information to configure the Create Folder activity.